-In 2014 there were two international road transports of radioactive waste from ČEZ, a. s., NPP Dukovany and NPP Temelín to the company Studsvik Nuclear AB, Nyköping, Sweden, with the objective to reduce their volume by incineration and one transport back to the Czech Republic.
-In that year there were two transports of radioactive waste from the Czech Republic to JAVYS, a. s., Jaslovské Bohunice, Slovakia and one transport back to the Czech Republic.
+In 2017 there were two international road transports of RAW from ČEZ, a. s., NPP Dukovany and NPP Temelín to the company Studsvik Nuclear AB, Nyköping, Sweden, with the objective to reduce the volume of metalic RAW by melting and one transport of RAW (generated by previous processing of metalic RAW) back to the Czech Republic.

+Further in that year there were six transports of RAW from ČEZ, a. s., NPP Dukovany and NPP Temelín to the company JAVYS, a. s., Jaslovské Bohunice, Slovakia, for RAW minimisation by incineration and super-compaction and one transport of processed RAW back to the Czech Republic.

 The transports were performed in agreement with requirements of all countries affected by the transport and with the Directive of the Council 2006/117/Euratom of 20 November 2006 on the supervision and control of shipments of radioactive waste and spent fuel.
-Applicable permits for the transports were issued in the Czech Republic by SÚJB in agreement with the Act No. 18/1997

-Coll. and the implementing Decree No. 317/2002 Coll., on type approval of packaging assemblies for transport, storage and disposal of nuclear materials and radioactive substances, on type approval of ionizing radiation sources and on transport of nuclear materials and specified radioactive substances (on type approval and transport); a decision about the transport of radioactive waste to JAVYS, a. s. was conditional on an approval by the respective authority of the Slovak Republic and the resolution about transport of radioactive waste to Studsvik Nuclear AB was issued based on received positive positions from authorities of the Federal Republic of Germany, the Kingdom of Denmark and Kingdom of Sweden.
+Applicable permits for the transports were issued in the Czech Republic by SÚJB in agreement with the Act No. 18/1997 Coll. and the implementing Decree No. 317/2002 Coll.; the resolution about the transport of radioactive waste to JAVYS, a. s. was conditional on an approval by the respective authority of the Slovak Republic.
+And the resolution about transport of radioactive waste to Cyclife Sweden AB was issued based on received positive positions from competent authorities of the Federal Republic of Germany, the Kingdom of Sweden and the Kingdom of Denmark.